|

 Cordyline australis 'Pink Champagne' (Pink and White Cordyline) - This cultivar of Cordyline australis came into the California nursery trade around 2007 and has narrow upright pale green leaves that are variegated along their margins with cream white, and blushed with pink near the base.
 This plant is similar to 'Torbay Dazzler' and 'Albertii' but with narrower leaves and because of its slow growth is not supposed to grow as large - time will tell!
 Best in full coastal sun to light shade - some shade protection necessary in hotter inland gardens.
 It is drought tolerant in coastal gardens but responds well to occasional to regular irrigation.
 Useful in dry gardens but also offers a tropical look.
 A great container plant.
 It can tolerate coastal conditions if protected from direct sea winds (Zone 2).
 It is hardy to around 15° F, growing well in USDA zones 9-10 (and possibly warmer Zone 8 locations).
 In the RHS Cordyline Trials James Armitage wrote of this plant that it was a sport that occurred during the process of micropropagation.
 We began growing this plant in 2008 but discontinued producing it in 2013 due to lack of its availability from the tissue culture laboratories that originally produced it, but still still have a fine 7 foot tall specimen of it in our nursery garden that likely would have been taller by now but for an oak limb that crashed down upon ithe plant in 2019.

-This information about Cordyline australis 'Pink Champagne' displayed is based on research conducted in our library and from reliable online resources.
-We will also note observations that we have made about it as it grows in the gardens in our nursery and those elsewhere, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others, and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing it.
+The information about Cordyline australis 'Pink Champagne' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |